-The Department will not be accepting any new Community Development OTC capital improvement (Project) applications for the 2021 funding round.
-As part of the CDBG redesign, the Department implemented OTC applications for capital improvement Projects for multi-family housing, Infrastructure, and public facilities in the 2019-2020 NOFA.
-Applications received in excess of available funds have been put on a waitlist to be funded through dis-encumbered funds from prior year programs.
-OTC applications submitted under the 2019-2020 NOFA were required to be shovel ready.
-The Department will continue to fund down the existing waitlist of shovel-ready Projects through the 2021 program year.
-No new Community Development OTC applications will be accepted for grant year funding in 2021.
-Community Development Projects funded exclusively with PI will still be accepted.
+The Department will not accept any new CD OTC capital improvement (Project) applications for the 2022 funding round.
+As part of the CDBG redesign, the Department implemented OTC applications for capital improvement Projects for multifamily housing, infrastructure, and public facilities in the 2019-2020 NOFA.
+This solicitation was oversubscribed and, in response to stakeholder feedback, those applications that were not funded were placed on a waitlist.
+The Department will continue to fund down the existing waitlist of shovel-ready Projects through the 2022 program year if the funds from this NOFA are undersubscribed.